Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Summary and Future Directions

 In this paper, we study the contextual dynamic pricing problem when significant price disparities emerge among specific demographic groups such as gender or race.
 These disparities not only lead to legal concerns, but also incentivize disadvantaged buyers to strategically manipulate their group identity to obtain lower prices, further complicating the fairness landscape.
 To tackle these challenges, we propose a fairness-aware contextual dynamic pricing policy, considering scenarios where buyers' group status is private and unobservable by the seller.
 Our policy addresses both price fairness and strategic behavior, simultaneously.

 Looking ahead, there are several promising avenues for future exploration in this area.
 We can extend our investigation to incorporate additional complexities such as strategic pricing problems with censored demand \citep{qi2022offline}, unobserved confounding \citep{yu2022strategic, miao2023personalized,qi2023proximal,Shi2022}, offline learning \citep{duan2021risk,duan2024taming} and other fairness constraints \citep{fang2023fairness}.
-Exploring these avenues will aid in developing more robust and equitable dynamic pricing strategies for online retail environments.
+Exploring these avenues will aid in developing more robust and equitable dynamic pricing strategies.